AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

     port: 53
 ```

 You can change the port to anything above 1024 to avoid requiring superuser privileges.
-If the file does not exist, create it in the same folder, type these two lines down and save.
+If the file does not exist, create it in the same folder, type these two lines down, and save.

 ## Limitations {#limitations}

-Some file systems don’t support the `mmap(2)` system call that the statistics system requires.
+Some file systems don’t support the `mmap(2)` system call required by the statistics system.
 See also [issue 1188].

 You can resolve this issue: